mquanz/TO-DO/README.md

 # TO-DO
-A simple TO-DO-List for the command line.
+A simple TO-DO-List program.

-To run this program you need to clone the repository and start to_do.py
+To run this program you need to clone the repository and start to_do.py.